 But, there are some things that are different:

-- The Portrait Studios are not currently open.
+- The Portrait Studios may not be open.

 - PhotoPass photographers can no longer take photos with your personal device.